Borderlands 4: Every active Shift code you can redeem right now

 Redeeming these one-time codes allows players to open the game's Golden Chest and they are usually shared online through Gearbox's social media as well as Randy Pitchford's X / Twitter account.

-At the time of writing, two are active, one of which needs to be redeemed this month and another that's timeless.
+At the time of writing, there are a handful of Shift Codes that can be redeemed.

 Active Borderlands 4 Shift Codes